fbiville/liquibase-neo4j-workshop/README.md

 1. recreate `Country` nodes with `names` collected from all the country names involved in each movie, link them to their movie as well
 2. remove all `Country` nodes that include the `name` property, as well as their relationship

+### Bonus: exercise 5

+Use a custom `cypherCheck` precondition to make sure the `apoc.schema.assert` is actually installed.
+Halt the execution if the precondition fails to verify.